ChatSecure/ChatSecure-Push-Android/README.md

                  error -> // an error occurred);
 ```

-4. Request a push token which gives its bearer push access to your device
+## 4. Request a push token which represents push access to your device

 ```java
 client.createToken(requiredDevice, optionalName)
       .subscribe(token -> // Created PushToken,
                  error -> // an error occurred);
 ```
+## 5. Share your push token

+We reccommend sharing a push token with a *single* recipient.

-5. Send a push message to another user's (or your own!) push token.
+## 6. Send a push message to a push token.

 ```java
 client.sendMessage(requiredPushTokenString, optionalData)